 When I was doing my teaching degree, we learned that ‘gone are the days of blabbing in front of a classroom of students, whose minds are empty vessels‘.
 The teacher needs to stop spoon-feeding information.
 We learned that the better roll of a teacher is to step back and let the students take charge of their learning.
 Facilitating learning, rather than ‘teaching‘, supposedly makes learning more authentic and more meaningful to students.
-The students are supposed to become more self-motivated and the learning becomes fun and self directed.
+The students are supposed to become more self-motivated and the learning becomes fun and self-directed, in a similar fashion to this learning English site.
 It sounds awesome, right?